U.S. Exchanges

 Contango & Negative Roll Yield

-When future prices are higher than spot prices (contango), ETFs must sell cheap expiring contracts and buy expensive new ones, leading to an annual value erosion of roughly 15%.
+When future prices exceed spot prices, funds must sell cheap expiring contracts and buy expensive new ones.
+This creates a structural risk including an annual value erosion of roughly 15%.

 Leveraged Compounding Risk

-Leveraged ETFs (BOIL/KOLD) are designed for single-day use.
-Over longer periods, the compounding of daily returns in a volatile market can lead to a total loss of principal even if the underlying index is flat.
+Leveraged vehicles are designed for single-day use.
+Compounding returns in a volatile market can lead to a total loss, even if the underlying commodity futures index remains flat over time.

 Frequently Asked Questions